-To complement country-specific financing sources, mobilize multi-country grant and loan financing through the following types of actions:
+To complement country-specific financing sources, mobilize multi-country financing through such actions as:

-- Investor Forums.
-Organize jointly sponsored Investor Forums to present the COASTFISH Initiative to groups of potential public and private investors. - Joint approaches to individual public funding agencies.
+• Investor Forums.
+Organize jointly sponsored Investor Forums to present the COASTFISH Initiative to groups of potential public and private investors.

+- Joint approaches to individual public funding agencies.
 Collaborate on joint approaches to select public funding agencies that have multi-country interests in COASTFISH. - Regional COASTFISH Fund.
 Jointly explore the need for and feasibility of a regional fund to support the CTI COASTFISH Initiative. - Small-scale funding mechanisms for fishers.
 Develop and share information on small-scale funding mechanisms for fishers.